trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

+### R1D16 - December 14, 2017
+Didn't get anywhere near as much done as I did yesterday, but I did start the first project in the React from the Ground Up course, a JSX transformer.

 ### R1D15 - December 13, 2017
 I figured out what happened last night.
 I was working off of a OneDrive folder, and OneDrive flipped out over all of the dependency files that I tried to install.
 I just switched from Mac to PC earlier this year and am still getting used to it.
 I put everything on my local drive and started all over again.
 This time, I was able to get Webpack installed and a local server running.
 I ran into a couple of problems along the way, but I figured them out on my own!
 Tomorrow, I'll start building React projects.